-- Nuts, bolts, quick-release and parts are fastened tight, not worn, or damaged. - Riding position is comfortable and unencumbered. - Brakes are operating effectively. - Steering is free with no excessive play. - · Wheels run true and hub bearings are correctly adjusted. - Wheels are properly secured and locked to frame/fork. - Tires are in good condition and inflated to correct pressure (tire pressure in on tire sidewall do not exceed max tire pressure). - Pedals are securely tightened to pedal cranks. - All reflectors are in position and secure.
+- Nuts, bolts, quick-releases and parts are tightly fastened, not worn, damaged or loose. - Riding position is comfortable and unencumbered. - Brakes are operating effectively. - Steering is free with no excessive play. - Wheels run true and hub bearings are correctly adjusted. - Wheels are properly secured and locked to frame/fork. - Tires are in good condition and inflated to correct pressure (tire pressure in on tire sidewall-do not exceed max tire pressure). - Pedals are securely tightened to pedal cranks (NOTE: left side is reverse thread.
+Turn left to tighten). - All reflectors are secure and in position.